anvlkv/a-nvlkv-xyz/content/_index.md

 >
 > _– Marshal McLuhan, 1964_

-I aspire to promote peace and harmony in our world through my work, by cultivating authentic and meaningful conversations across diverse media.
+I aspire to promote peace and harmony in our world through my work.

 Embracing my self-taught journey, I highly value the diverse backgrounds and unique experiences that other individuals bring to the table.